PrashantMali07/Dog-breed-multiclass-classification/README.md

 # Dog-breed-multiclass-classification

-## Using TensorFlow to implement a multiclass classification model with dataset containing 120 different dogs' bread.
+## Using TensorFlow to implement a multiclass classification model with the dataset containing 120 different dog bread images.

 # Requirements